Refrigerator Water Filter Problems & How to Fix Them

 Why is my fridge water pressure low after changing the filter?

-The most common cause is a filter that isn't fully seated.
-Remove and re-insert the filter until it clicks.
-Also check for a kinked water line behind the fridge.
+Most likely the filter isn't fully seated.
+Remove and re-insert until it clicks.
+Also check for a kinked water line.

 0 comments